Learn Natural Family Planning

 Introductory classes are generally 90 minutes long.
 Pre-registration is required.

-Learning continues with a series of essential, individualized follow-up teaching appointments (personal instruction on use of the system and complete chart review).
-At each private follow-up, the FertilityCare™ Practitioner tailors the system to your specific needs.
+Learning continues with a series of follow-up teaching appointments that includes personal instruction on the use of the system and a complete chart review.
+At each private follow-up sessions, the FertilityCare™ Practitioner tailors the system to your specific needs.

 These sessions are recommended five times during the first three months of use and an additional three times over the remainder of a year.
 Subsequent follow-ups are recommended every six to twelve months as needed.

 Individual follow-up sessions are usually an hour or less, although the first session can be up to one and a half hours long.